-French Keyboard Layout
+French Keyboard Layouts

 - French AZERTY layout, used in France.